 - 1. With the rifle pointing in a safe direction, safety in the "SAFE" position, remove the magazine by pushing the magazine catch button inward to release the magazine, while drawing magazine down. - 2.
-Pull the charging handle all the way to the rear and push and hold the bottom tab of the bolt catch and release the charging handle.
-Make sure safety is in the "SAFE" position.
+Pull charging handle out with the use of ample force to get it past the detent.